Westport, Connecticut: Transportation

 Interstate 95, the Merritt Parkway, and U.S. 1, as well as the Saugatuck River, run through Westport.

-Westport has two train stations, Green's Farms and Westport on the Metro-North Railroad's New Haven Line, which serves Stamford and Grand Central Terminal in New York City or New Haven-Union Station.
-This line is shared with Amtrak trains as it is part of the Northeast Corridor, but no Amtrak services stop at Green's Farms or Westport.
+Westport has two train stations, Green's Farms and Westport on the Metro-North Railroad's New Haven Line, which serves Stamford and Grand Central Terminal in New York City or New Haven Union Station.
+This line is shared with Amtrak as part of the Northeast Corridor, but no Amtrak services stop at Green's Farms or Westport.
 The nearest Amtrak stations are at Bridgeport (10 miles) and Stamford (12 miles).

 As of 2019, Westport has the highest per capita electric vehicle ownership among municipalities in Connecticut, and #3 overall.

-"Main to Train" study

-A recent initiative by residents of the Town of Westport, Connecticut, culminating in a 2019 report.
-It is part of a greater interest to improve pedestrian and cyclist options from the major places of interest in town: downtown Westport to the Westport Train Station.
-This approximate two-mile stretch of road is most directly accessible via Post Road East (U.S. Route 1) to Riverside Avenue.
-The third iteration of the study will more specifically address ways in which this path can be improved for people not traveling by car; the first report considered the conditional state of the path and the second analyzed traffic conditions.

 The Norwalk Transit District offers transit options.

 Police department

 As of 2020, the Westport Police Department has a full-time complement of 64 sworn police officers that serve the Town of Westport.
 This department has purchased electric and hybrid fleets.

 Fire department

 The town of Westport is protected by the paid, full-time firefighters of the Westport Fire Department.
-Established in 1929, the Westport Fire Department currently operates out of four fire stations, located throughout the town, and maintains a fire apparatus fleet of six engines, (four first line and two reserve) one truck, one rescue, one fireboat, one High Water Unit, one utility unit and one Shift Commander's unit.
+Established in 1929, the Westport Fire Department operates out of four fire stations, located throughout the town, and maintains a fire apparatus fleet of six engines, (four first line and two reserve) one truck, one rescue, one fireboat, one High Water Unit, one utility unit and one Shift Commander's unit.
 The fire department also holds the Fairfield County Hazardous Materials Truck, housed at Westport Fire Headquarters.
 The Westport Fire Department responds to, on average, approximately 4,000 emergency calls annually.